 - Format: There must be at least one line break.
-Some indents ok, but we can’t handle highly scattered formats.
-We strongly prefer left-justified.)
+So, give us a break.
+(Sorry.)

-- Please submit your introductory note, your poem or poems, and a 3rd person bio.
+- Please submit a third person bio.
 Your bio, in keeping with the spirit of the journal, should consist of a single, relatively short sentence.